-The Board is also the trustee of the GAT, which holds the assets of all the National Provident Fund Schemes.
-The Schemes are authorised to invest only in the GAT or in bank deposits.
+The Board is also the trustee of the GAT, which holds the assets of all the National Provident Fund schemes.
+The schemes are authorised to invest only in the GAT or in bank deposits.
 The GAT is divided into separate unit funds, representing various asset classes, which have issued units to the Board, as trustee of the Scheme, according to the prescribed asset allocation strategy (refer note 3).

-There were no transactions between the members of the Board, as individuals, and the Scheme.
-One member of management is a contributor to the Scheme.
-(2016:1).
+There were no transactions between the Board or management, as individuals, and the Scheme.